taocpp/config/README.md

 const tao::config::value config = tao::config::from_file( "foo.cfg" );
 ```

-The resulting value is nothing other but a [JSON Value] from [taoJSON] with a custom traits class that annotates every sub-value with the filename and position it was parsed from.
+The resulting value is a [JSON Value] from [taoJSON] with a custom taoCONFIG traits class that annotates every sub-value with the filename and position it was parsed from.
-It can be inspected -- and manipulated -- using all the facilities of that JSON library.
+It can be inspected -- and manipulated -- using all the facilities of the [taoJSON] library.

 ## License